juanmirocks/STRING-tagger-server/README.md

  4. Copied a new server.py and Makefile in the right directory
  5. Do the tests and check the results

-* Modifying the work so that all the parameters can be given directly through the web (still working):
+* Modifying the work so that all the parameters can be given directly through the web (still working - not functional):
  1. Create correct forms and re-directing
  2. Validate the inputs
  3. Validate the outputs and maybe put the output in a separate file

+ * Added unit tests and changed the way the queries are done:
+ 1. Specify in the link what you want tagged
+ 2. Validate the inputs in tests
+ 3. Automated tests can be run in order to stabilize the software against failures when changing methods

 * Required to run the software: